no26829/cs386-a2.2/team.md

 rnk33@nau.edu

-Regan Kalvelage is a 21 year old student at NAU who loves cats and coffee.
+Regan Kalvelage is a 21 year old student at Northern Arizona University who loves cats and coffee.